ONNX Quantization#

 3 logs detailed information.

-: (Boolean) This flag determines whether to save the ONNX model to external data.
+save_as_external_data: (Boolean) Determines whether to save the ONNX model to external data.
 The default value is False.

-: (Boolean) This flag indicates whether to save all the external data to one file.
+all_tensors_to_one_file: (Boolean) Indicates whether to save all the external data to one file.
 The default value is False.

-: (String) This parameter specifies the file location where the external file is saved.
+external_data_location: (String) Specifies the file location where the external file is saved.
 The default value is “./”.

-: (Integer) This parameter specifies the size threshold for external data.
+external_data_size_threshold: (Integer) Specifies the size threshold for external data.
 The default value is 1024.

 3. Quantizing Using the vai_q_onnx API#

 The static quantization method first runs the model using a set of inputs called calibration data.
-During these runs, we compute the quantization parameters for each activation.
+During these runs, the quantization parameters for each activation are computed.
 These quantization parameters are written as constants to the quantized model and used for all inputs.
 Vai_q_onnx quantization tool has expanded calibration methods to power-of-2 scale/float scale quantization methods.
 Float scale quantization methods include MinMax, Entropy, and Percentile.
 Power-of-2 scale quantization methods include MinMax and MinMSE.

 vai_q_onnx.quantize_static(